-FIGURE 10: Estimated buildup of cadmium concentration in agricultural soils in the Rhine basin, 1950-1988.
+Figure 10.
+The estimated buildup of cadmium concentration in agricultural soils in the Rhine basin: 1950-1988.
+(Source: Stigliani and Anderberg, 1993.)

-A major concern of the buildup of cadmium in soils is its effect on the cadmium content in foods and in ground water.
-The average cadmium intake for the population in the EC and the USA is on the order of 30 μ g/day or 210 μ g/week, compared to the WHO recommended maximum intake which should not exceed 400 μ g/week to 500 μ g/week (Hutton 1982).
-For the first order calculations done here, we will assume that the cadmium intake is directly proportional to the cadmium content in crops.
-The cadmium content in crops is directly related to the dissolved cadmium in soils (Hutton, 1982), although it is known that atmospheric depositions also directly affect the cadmium content in crops (Keller and Brunner, 1983).
+1991, 1992a,b, forthcoming; Boekhold et al., 1991, forthcoming; Eriksson, 1990; Smilde et al., 1992; Van der Zee and Van Riemsdijk, 1987; Van Driel and Smilde, 1990; Xiong and Lu, 1993).
+With respect to human dietary intake, it is estimated that the populations in the EC and USA ingest of the order of 30 μ g/day or 210 μ g/week, compared with the WHO recommended maximum intake which should not exceed 400 μ g/week to 500 μ g/week (Hutton, 1982).
+For the first-order calculations done here, we will assume that the cadmium intake is directly proportional to the cadmium content of crops.
+Although the relationship between dissolved cadmium in soils and the cadmium content of crops has not been definitively established, several studies have demonstrated significant positive correlations, under greenhouse conditions, between the fraction of extractable cadmium in soils (using CaCl2 and other extractants) and tissue concentrations of cadmium in plants (Bjerre and Schierup, 1985; Filipinski and Kuntze, 1990; Sauerbeck and Styperek, 1985; Smilde et al., 1992; Street et al., 1977).
+We thus assume that the cadmium content of crops is directly related to the dissolved cadmium in soils, although it is known that atmospheric depositions also directly affect the cadmium content in crops (Keller and Brunner, 1983).